paypal/paypal-checkout-components/README.md

 [Express Checkout](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/) api to set up the transaction and create an express-checkout token, and to finalize the transaction once your customer has approved the payment.

-We will call the `getToken` function you provide, in which you are responsible for calling [SetExpresscheckout](https://developer.paypal.com/docs/classic/api/merchant/SetExpressCheckout_API_Operation_NVP/) to retrieve an express-checkout token, and passing it back to the `callback`.
-Then once the payment has been authorized, we will call the `onPaymentAuthorized` function you provide, and you will be responsible for calling [DoExpressCheckoutPayment](https://developer.paypal.com/docs/classic/api/merchant/DoExpressCheckoutPayment_API_Operation_NVP/) to finalize the transaction.
+- You call `ppxo.PayPalButton.render` to invoke PayPal Checkout
+- We call your `getToken` function, when we need you to generate an Express Checkout token
+- You call your server side, which calls [SetExpresscheckout](https://developer.paypal.com/docs/classic/api/merchant/SetExpressCheckout_API_Operation_NVP/) to create an Express Checkout token
+- When you get the token, you pass it back to us using `callback(null, token)`;
+- We take the buyer through the PayPal Checkout flow to authorize the transaction
+- When we're done, we call your `onPaymentAuthorized` function
+- You then call your server side, which calls the [DoExpressCheckoutPayment](https://developer.paypal.com/docs/classic/api/merchant/DoExpressCheckoutPayment_API_Operation_NVP/) api to finalize the transaction

 ```javascript
 ppxo.PayPalButton.render({